magento/devdocs/guides/v2.1/howdoi/customize_product.md

 <h2>What's in this topic</h2>

 This topic describes how developers can customize the product creation form used on the New Product page in Admin.
-In the default Magento installation the page opens on **Add Product** click, for example from **PRODUCTS** > **CATALOG**.
+In the default Magento installation the page opens on **Add Product** click, for example from **PRODUCTS** > **Catalog**.

 **Contents**